-Included in "#2 Not sustainable" are cash and instruments falling below the 25% threshold based on the Sustainability CubeTM score methodology described above .
+Included in "#2 Not sustainable" are cash and instruments falling below the 25% threshold based on the Sustainability CubeTM score methodology described above.
 The purpose of these investments is liquidity management and hedging purposes.

+All investments need to be classified as sustainable investments in order to enter the portfolio.
 Investments that were originally classified as sustainable when they entered the portfolio may after some time be re-classified as 'not sustainable', and in that case, the investment is sold.
 To avoid market impact when selling such investments, the period from downgrade to complete divestment may take up to one month.
 During this period such investments are also classified as "#2 Not sustainable" under SFDR.
-No minimum safeguards are applied
+No minimum safeguards are applied.